-Philosopher Richard Norman finds the anti-religion generalizations questionable: “By far the commonest criticism directed against the New Atheists is that they do over-generalize, and I think that the criticism is justified” (21).
+Philosopher Richard Norman finds anti-religious generalizations questionable: “By far the commonest criticism directed against the New Atheists is that they do over-generalize, and I think that the criticism is justified” (21).
 Norman is furthermore critical of the late New Atheist Christopher Hitchens:

 “The circularity of Hitchens’ argument [is that] Religion poisons everything.
 What about the good things done in the name of religion?
 If they’re really good, that just shows that they’re not really religious.
 The same circular argument appears in Hitchens’ discussion of the atrocities generated by secular creeds.
 He says of totalitarian societies that because their leaders are regarded as infallible, such states are theocracies and therefore essentially religious” (22).

-Philosopher Thomas Nagel is heavily critical of Richard Dawkins’ “weak” work: “Dawkins dismisses, with contemptuous flippancy the traditional… arguments for the existence of God offered by Aquinas and Anselm.
+Thomas Nagel is critical of Richard Dawkins’ work: “Dawkins dismisses, with contemptuous flippancy the traditional… arguments for the existence of God offered by Aquinas and Anselm.
 I found these attempts at philosophy, along with those in a later chapter on religion and ethics, particularly weak” (23).

 “I think that you and Richard [Dawkins] are absolute disasters in the fight against intelligent design – we are losing this battle… what we need is not knee-jerk atheism but serious grappling with the issues – neither of you are willing to study Christianity seriously and to engage with the ideas – it is just plain silly and grotesquely immoral to claim that Christianity is simply a force for evil, as Richard claims – more than this, we are in a fight, and we need to make allies in the fight, not simply alienate everyone of good will” (25).

-Michael Shermer has claimed to have winced at the embarrassing arguments & statements (such as religious people being “faith-heads”) made by Dawkins on religious people:
+Michael Shermer winces at the embarrassing arguments and statements made by Dawkins on religious people,

 “I found myself wincing at Dawkins’ references to religious people as ‘faith-heads,’ as being less intelligent, poor at reasoning, or even deluded, and to religious moderates as enablers of terrorism.
 I shudder because I have religious friends and colleagues who do not fit these descriptors, and I empathize at the pain such pejorative appellations cause them… I am not convinced by Dawkins’s argument that without religion there would be ‘no suicide bombers, no 9/11 [etc.]’… many of these events were less religiously motivated than politically driven, or at the very least involved religion in the service of political hegemony” (26).